The Outlying Fells of Lakeland

 In June 1992, Andrew Nichol, the General Printing and Book Publishing Manager, concluded his 23-year tenure by retiring at 60.
 Before his retirement, he named Michael Joseph as the new publisher of the guidebooks and facilitated the transfer of publishing rights to ensure a smooth transition.

 Under Michael Joseph’s leadership, the guidebooks were scheduled for a relaunch in April 1992.
-Chris Jesty handwrote the preliminaries, adding a personalised touch to the process, while Titus Wilson carried out the printing.
+Chris Jesty handwrote the preliminaries, adding a personal touch to the process, while Titus Wilson handled the printing.

-Several months post-launch, the printing of the guidebooks underwent a substantial shift to Clays Ltd in Suffolk, delivering a significant blow to Kendal.
-Titus Wilson retained the original printing materials for the Wainwright books, while Michael Joseph received duplicate negatives to maintain the continuity of the printing process.
+Several months post-launch, the printing of the guidebooks shifted substantially to Clays Ltd in Suffolk, delivering a significant blow to Kendal.
+Titus Wilson retained the original printing materials for the Wainwright books, while Michael Joseph received duplicate negatives to maintain continuity of the printing process.

 Only two impressions of The Outlying Fells of Lakeland were printed during Michael Joseph’s tenure as the publisher.
 The question arises: was this title experiencing a gradual decline in popularity?